MISMO COMPLIANT

 How remote online notarization works abroad

 With remote online notarization, the signer appears before a commissioned online notary through secure live audio-video technology.
-The signer completes identity verification, signs the eligible document electronically when appropriate, and receives an electronically notarized document.
+International signers using iRemoteNotary complete credential analysis and biometric facial verification, then sign the eligible document electronically when appropriate and receive an electronically notarized document.

 Documents people often ask about while overseas